Chrissivert/Smart-greenhouse/protocol.md

 ## The flow of information and events
 IMPORTANT CONTEXT:
 Both the client side and the server side runs two threads each in parallel.
-In both of them, one thread runs continuously in the JavaFX application, and the other thread runs in the communications class.
+In both of them, one thread runs continuously in the JavaFX application, and the other thread runs in the communications class, continuously waiting for a new input on the reader.readLine().
 The thread responsible for reading new lines over the communications channel is the latter, the thread that runs in the communications class.
 The thread responsible for writing new lines to the communications channel in both client and server is the JavaFX applications thread.

 Establishing a connection:
 1. The GreenhouseSimulator starts a new thread that waits for a connection from a ControlPanelClient.
-2. The ControlPanelApplication starts and connects to the GreenhouseSimulator.
+2. The ControlPanelSocket starts and connects to the GreenhouseSimulator.
 3. The GreenhouseSimulator accepts the connection and adds a new ClientHandler to the list of clients.
-4. The GreenhouseSimulator thread waits for a message from the ControlPanelClient.
+4. The GreenhouseSimulator thread waits for a message from the ControlPanelSocket.
-5. The ControlPanelClient sends a message to the GreenhouseSimulator.
+5. The ControlPanelSocket sends a message to the GreenhouseSimulator.
 6. The ClientHandler receives the message and sends it to the GreenHouseApplication.
 7. The GreenHouseApplication receives the message and updates accordingly.